 It was maybe my second year at camp, and on my first full day home, I made my parents take me to our local music store so I could buy the entire album.
 (CD’s!
 Remember those?)

 When we get together to sing as a camp it is truly incredible.
 Lots of the campers may not actively sing at home.
 I’ve even heard campers say, “Yeah, I don’t sing” and “We’re going where?! to do what?!” ahead of their first Evening Watch.

 But when they get there, it’s almost impossible not to take part with your full self.
 If you ever get the opportunity to witness it, you absolutely should.

 I’ve had the pleasure of leading several of our Evening Watches and Closing Firesides (on the last night, very similar to Evening Watch), and to be honest, it always makes me a bit nervous.

 Will they sing?
 What if I look like a fool up here?
 What if I forget all the words?

 By the time we start playing our walk-in song “500 Miles” (by The Proclaimers), it all fades away.

-It could be anyone up there, (or no one at all quite frankly) the energy of the entire camp getting together after three full days of camp is always high, and infectious.
+The energy of the entire camp getting together after three full days of camp is always infectious.